Causally-Guided Pairwise Transformer -- Towards Foundational Digital Twins in Process Industry: Experiments

 We generate two synthetic multivariate time series datasets and also utilize four real-world datasets (see Tab.~\ref{tab:datasets}) from real-world industrial use-cases.
 The synthetic datasets include \textbf{Additive}, where the target channel is autoregressive, with its value determined by its own past state plus a linear combination of two of the three control channels and noise; the third control channel is included as a spurious correlate.
 The second dataset is \textbf{Interactive}, where the target is also autoregressive, determined by its own past state and a non-linear, multiplicative function of all three control channels, challenging linear summation assumptions.
 For the \textbf{real-world} scenarios, we utilize datasets from various industrial use-cases (see public \emph{ETTh1}~\cite{Zhou2021Informer}, \emph{Multi-Stage Factory}, $\copyright$~\emph{liveline.tech}, \emph{Amino Emissions}~\cite{jablonkamachine2023} and private \emph{Refial}, $\copyright$~\emph{grupo-otua.com}) and evaluate them on specific KPIs.
 The \emph{Refial} dataset, provided by our industrial partner \emph{Refial}, addresses the critical problem of optimizing an aluminum recycling tilting rotary furnace.
 This dataset, comprising 24500 time points with 5 channels and captures essential operational parameters.
 Specifically, it includes three temperature measurements, the \textit{inside temperature} (our target), the \textit{hull temperature} and the \textit{exhaust temperature}, which are crucial for monitoring the thermal state.
 To control the kiln, the dataset provides two manipulable variables: \textit{gas flow}, which directly modulates heat input, and the binary \textit{door open/close} state, which influences heat retention.
 The scientific challenge lies in effectively modelling the complex and often non-linear causal relationships between these control variables and the resulting thermal dynamics to enhance energy efficiency and ensure optimal product quality in aluminum recycling.

 We evaluate against two strong baselines (CI and CD) and three variants of \modelname.
 The baselines are \textbf{DLinear}, a univariate model (CI) that only uses the target's own history, and \textbf{MLP-Baseline}, a generic multivariate model (CD) that flattens all channel histories and processes them with a deep MLP.
-Our primary model, \textbf{LeakyPairwise \modelname~(Ours)}, combines CI and CD approaches by computing pairwise influences using the target's own encoded history.
-We also test two ablations: \textbf{StrictPairwise \modelname}, where the target's history in the pairwise interaction module is replaced with a generic, learnable embedding for the influence calculation, and \textbf{PureInfluence \modelname}, which predicts using only the sum of influences, making the model completely blind to the target's history in the final step.
+Our primary model, \textbf{LeakyPairwise \modelname~(Ours)}, combines CI and CD approaches by computing pairwise interactions using the target's own encoded history.
+We also test two ablations: \textbf{StrictPairwise \modelname}, where the target's history in the pairwise interaction module is replaced with a generic, learnable embedding for the interaction calculation, and \textbf{PureInfluence \modelname}, which predicts using only the sum of the resulting interaction vectors, making the model completely blind to the target's history in the final step.